JackSmack1971/agent-lab/integration-report.md

-# Cost Optimizer Integration Report
+# Tabbed UI Integration Report

 ## Executive Summary

-The Cost Optimizer feature has successfully completed final system validation and delivery readiness checks.
+The Tabbed UI implementation has successfully completed final system validation and delivery readiness checks.
 All integration testing passed, performance benchmarks met requirements, and the feature is ready for production deployment with no critical issues identified.

 ## Integration Test Results